pstroe/bullinger-htr/README.md

 ## Description
 This dataset contains 165,673 image and corresponding text line files (.png for images and .txt for the corresponding texts) in a 80/10/10 training, validation and test set split.
 The source is the extensive correspondence of Swiss reformer [Heinrich Bullinger (1504-1575)](https://hls-dhs-dss.ch/de/articles/010443/2011-04-07/) and his over 800 different correspondents.
 It therefore contains great variety in handwriting styles.
 Furthermore, it is multilingual since there are Latin and Early New High German (and sometimes mixed) letters.
-The data is split into Latin and Early New High German (determined with [langid](https://pypi.org/project/langid/)).
+The data is split into Latin and Early New High German (determined with [langid](https://pypi.org/project/langid/)) and put into separate folders (```de``` for Early New High German and ```la``` for Latin).

 ### Data origins:
 - The **images** have been produced from source scanning (after restauration) of the original letter located at the [Zurich States Archive](https://www.zh.ch/de/direktion-der-justiz-und-des-innern/staatsarchiv.html) and [Zurich Central Library](https://www.zb.uzh.ch/de).
 The letters have been scanned with 300dpi and have been submitted to the Bullinger project team as tiffs.